By Tina Covone, Registered Dietitian and Certified Dietitian/Nutritionist at Vassar Brothers Medical Center

 I recommend a diet including few processed foods and rich in fruits, vegetables, lean protein sources and whole grains.

-A shake made from whole foods, including fruit, vegetables, yogurt, milk, and/or another protein source would be a great substitute for a “detox” drink.
-Next time you look for a “detox” diet plan, think twice and reach for some whole foods instead.
+A shake made from whole foods, including fruit, vegetables, and natural protein sources such as yogurt, milk, or others would be a great substitute for a “detox” drink.

-Chocolate-Peanut Butter Protein Shake Recipe: (Makes two cups)
+Chocolate-Peanut Butter Protein Shake Recipe: (Makes 2 cups)

 - 1 cup skim milk